 Water Authority’s Right-of-Way Allows Access to Critical Infrastructure

-The Water Authority maintains 310 miles of pipeline and 1,600 related structures and facilities.
+The Water Authority maintains 308 miles of pipeline and 1,400 related structures and facilities.
 These facilities are located within the Water Authority’s 168 miles of right-of-way.
+The right-of-way is inspected with periodic patrols and the use of drones.

 “Right-of-way” is land that the Water Authority owns or has rights to use to operate, maintain or repair agency facilities. .